Generative-Discriminative Complementary Learning: Proposed Method

 {\bf Estimating Prior $\mathbf{P_Y}$} In our $CCGAN$ model, we need to sample the ordinary labels $y$ from the prior distribution $P_Y$, which needs to be estimated from complementary labels.
 Let $\bar{P}_{\bar{Y}} = [{P}_{\bar{Y}} (\bar{Y}=1),\ldots,{P}_{\bar{Y}}(\bar{Y}=K)]^\intercal$ be the vector containing complementary label probabilities and $\bar{P}_{Y}=[{P}_{Y}(Y=1),\ldots,{P}_{Y}(Y=K)]^\intercal$ be true label probabilities.
 We estimate $\bar{P}_{Y}$ by solving the following optimization:

 This is a standard quadratic programming (QP) problem and can be easily solved using a QP solver.

 {\bf Estimating $\mM$} If the annotator is allowed to choose to assign either an ordinary label or a complementary label for each instance, the matrix $\mM$ will be unknown because of the possible non-uniform selection of the complementary labels.
-In \cite{bc}, the authors provided an anchor-based method to estimate $\mM$.
-In our paper, we estimate $\mM$ by optimizing it together with other parameters in Eq.~(\ref{Eq:main_obj}) in an end-to-end fashion.
+In \cite{bc}, the authors provided an anchor-based method to estimate $\mM$, we also follow the same technique.
+Please refer to \cite{bc} for more details.

 {\bf Incorporating Unlabeled Data} In practice, we may have access to additional unlabeled data.
 We can readily incorporate such unlabeled data to improve the estimation of the first term in Eq.~(\ref{Eq:main_obj}), which further improves the learning of $G$ through the second term in Eq.~(\ref{Eq:main_obj}) and eventually improves the classification performance.